jakesock/crypto-track/README.md

 - [ ] Allow user to add to their portfolio from explore page
 - [ ] Save added to Local Storage
 - [ ] Revisit styling
-- [ ] When search results are present, allow user to view trending

 #### My Portfolio: